 • • • •

 The year 1920’s birth records for Great Britain in the Real World registered some 1,126,800 births.
 This was the highest annual birth record for the whole 20th century.
 If the percentage of magical births within recorded mundane births was anything close to what it is as at the end of the century, this year would have accounted for well over a dozen Muggle-born First years a decade later, rather than the usual 7-8 or so.
 This baby boom would have continued for at least a few years to follow, gradually tapering off.
 Such a sudden increase of Muggle-born students at Hogwarts would have struck pureblood isolationists as a situation which required some sort of a response.

 My contention was that this group was indeed intending a “takeover” of the British wizarding world.
 But not the kind of flashy, dramatic takeover that most fanfics have painted.
 Despite their own pureblood background and their conviction that pureblood wizards and witches were inherently superior to any other sort, I thought that Grindelwald’s geezers may have been prepared to deliberately capitalize on Tom’s halfblood ancestry to initially broaden their faction’s appeal to the wizarding public.
-They may have intended to use it as a selling point to make their message more palatable to the wizarding world as a whole, by presenting him as the perfect blend of the most illustrious wizarding ancestry and true “hybrid vigor”.
+They may have intended to use it as a selling point to make their message more palatable to the wizarding world as a whole, by promoting Tom as the perfect blend of the most illustrious wizarding ancestry and true “hybrid vigor”.
 At least at the outset of their campaign.

 In fact, the more I considered the matter, the more likely it seemed to me that Grindelwald’s geezers were above all, a bona fide political faction.
 One which was intending a perfectly legitimate political takeover of the Wizengamot, and by extension the Ministry of Magic and all of its policies.